-Hungary joined CERN more than 30 years ago, on July 1, 1992, and since then our physicists and engineers have been able to take an active role in the creation of countless results as a key partner of this Europe-based international institute.
+Hungary joined CERN more than 30 years ago, 1 July 1992, and since then our physicists and engineers have been able to take an active role in the creation of countless results as a key partner of this Europe-based international institute.
 From Hungary, in addition to the HUN-REN Wigner RCP, the Eötvös Loránd University, the University of Debrecen, HUN-REN Institute for Nuclear Research, Hungarian University of Agriculture and Life Sciences, University of Szeged and the University of Miskolc participate in the cooperation with CERN.
-Beside the state-of-the-art experimental collaborations, they work on the technical development of new accelerators also involved.
-In addition, our local Grid Unit is an important member of the CERN world-class Computing Grid.
+Beside the state-of-the-art experimental Eugene P. Wigner predicted ahead of his time - recognizing the rapid growth of scientific knowledge - that researchers from various fields should come together to form research groups and even larger collaborations for performing efficient research activity.
+In many cases this collective effort is necessary for achieving outstanding scientific results.
+These days it is widely recognized that providing high-level research support is manageable only if research infrastructures go beyond the capabilities of individual institutes and cutting-edge infrastructures are established with widescale international collaboration of member states.
+The HUN-REN Wigner RCP strives to participate in this international endeavour and contributes its experience and expertise to such large-scale projects with long-term commitments.
+Very often our Centre coordinates the Hungarian efforts of research institutes and universities in international cooperations. collaborations, they are also involved in the technical development of new accelerators.
+In addition, our local Grid Unit is an important member of the CERN Worldwide LHC Computing Grid.
 This membership is the guarantee for secure data processing in the local computing infrastructure.
 At HUN-REN Wigner RCP, our colleagues participate in several CERN experiments, ALICE, CMS, TOTEM, FCC, RD51, NA61, and AWAKE in particular as well as in various related international projects.
 European Spallation Source (ESS):

-The HUN-REN Wigner RCP represents the domestic neutron-based material research user community in the European Spallation Source (ESS).
-ESS stands as the most potent neutron source, spanning various domains such as material science, biology, and other related fields.
+EUROPEAN SPALLATION SOURCE The HUN-REN Wigner RCP represents the domestic neutron-based materials research user community in the European Spallation Source (ESS).
+ESS stands as the most potent neutron source, spanning various domains such as materials science, biology, and other related fields.
 Guided by the leadership of ESS, a comprehensive roadmap and implementation strategy for the future capabilities of neutrons were meticulously developed.
 This significant effort has been published under the title "Neutron Science in Europe: Strengthening World-class Research and Innovation, Delivering Economic and Societal Impact."
 European X-Ray Free-Electron Laser Facility (XFEL):